Skip to main content Click to view our accessibility statement

 Capsule icon

-• As carbidopa protects levodopa from the DDC enzyme, ONGENTYS® (opicapone) capsules protects levodopa from the COMT enzyme in the periphery15,17
+• As carbidopa protects levodopa from the DDC enzyme, ONGENTYS protects levodopa from the COMT enzyme in the periphery15,17

-• Distinct from MAO-B inhibitors and dopamine agonists, which don’t directly impact levodopa before it reaches the brain12,15,18,19
+• Distinct from MAO-B inhibitors and dopamine agonists, which don't directly impact levodopa before it reaches the brain12,15,19,20

 Watch the science behind ONGENTYS

-Optimize your treatment with the first and only once-daily COMT inhibitor15
+Optimize your treatment strategy with the once-daily COMT inhibitor15

 Why ONGENTYS